markusmeingast/Airfoil-GAN/README.md

 1. limited to airfoils with area smaller 0.2
 1. supplying CL, CD and area as parameters

 Scraping was done in parallel using `ray` on 20 CPUs.
+A total of over 160,000 samples were obtained in this manner.

 # Data Exploration